3 min read

-Index your product catalogue
+Index your product catalog

-During the search and discovery experience, the Search microservice accesses the product information to retrieve at query time relevant products to the query.
+During the search and discovery experience, the Search microservice accesses the information to retrieve at query time relevant products to the query.

-To get started with the indexing process, you need to:
+Before you get started with the indexing process, you need to:

 Prepare the data model